ashra1-ai/EGEAT-Experiments/README.md

 **"Exact Geometric Ensemble Adversarial Training (EGEAT): A Unified Framework for Robust Optimization and Gradient-Space Regularization" (2024)**

+**Author:** Kanishk Ashra | Department of Computing Science, University of Alberta | Student ID: 1776486

 ---

 ## 📘 Abstract

+Adversarial robustness remains one of the most persistent open challenges in modern deep learning, exposing a fundamental tension between high accuracy on natural data and extreme sensitivity to imperceptible perturbations.

 **EGEAT** reframes adversarial robustness as a *problem of geometry rather than iteration*.

-It unifies three orthogonal ideas:

-1. **Exact perturbation derivation** via convex duality — yielding analytic adversarial directions without multi-step PGD.

-2. **Gradient-space regularization** to decorrelate sensitivity subspaces and suppress transferability.

-3. **Parameter-space ensemble smoothing** to flatten sharp minima and stabilize generalization.
+The method integrates three complementary ideas: (i) closed-form solutions to the inner maximization derived from convex duality, providing exact perturbations without multi-step optimization; (ii) geometric regularization based on gradient-subspace alignment, which suppresses adversarial transferability by enforcing orthogonality in sensitivity directions; and (iii) ensemble- and weight-space smoothing techniques that flatten sharp minima and stabilize generalization across natural and adversarial domains.

-Across CIFAR-10, MNIST, and DREBIN, EGEAT attains PGD-level robustness while reducing computation by **3–5×**, improving ensemble diversity, and providing interpretable geometric diagnostics for robustness.
+Beyond algorithmic efficiency, **EGEAT** is motivated by the practical observation that iterative PGD often fails to improve robustness in large-scale models despite extensive tuning.
+By replacing costly inner loops with analytic perturbations and integrating geometric constraints, EGEAT achieves stability and robustness without sacrificing tractability.
+Across CIFAR-10, MNIST, and DREBIN, EGEAT attains PGD-level robustness while reducing computation by **8–10×**, improving ensemble diversity, and providing interpretable geometric diagnostics for robustness.

 ---